How Much Does It Cost to Build a Fireplace in a Screened-In Porch?

 wood screen porch with stone fireplace interior view

-The cost to build a fireplace in a screened-in porch varies significantly based on fireplace type, materials, and installation complexity.
-Homeowners in Montgomery County MD and Fairfax County VA typically choose between gas, wood-burning, or electric fireplace options, each with different cost considerations.
-Professional installation ensures proper ventilation, safety compliance, and seamless integration with your screened porch design for year-round outdoor enjoyment.
+Fireplace costs for screened porches in Montgomery County MD and Fairfax County VA range from $2,000 to $15,000+, depending on fireplace type and materials.
+Homeowners choose between gas, wood-burning, or electric options, each offering different benefits for year-round outdoor living.
+Professional installation ensures proper ventilation, safety compliance, and seamless integration with your design.

 New call-to-action